lapinek/platform-scripting/README.Examples.md

     NOTES:

+    * All server-side scripts have access to [AM 6.5.2.3 Public API](https://backstage.forgerock.com/docs/am/6.5/apidocs/index.html) and can use provided by [Global Scripting API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-global) HTTP services and debug logging.
     * Custom scripts can be employed in the [Scripted Authentication Module](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#scripted-module-conf-hints).
 The module can take a pair of scripts of the following types:
     * `Client-side Authentication` (optional):
         * Everything you know and love about JavaScript in the browser environment is applicable here and is not specific to Forgerock in terms of run time environment—such as compatibility, debugging options, etc. No server-side Java functionality is available.
         * There will be automatically rendered _self-submitting_ form on the page where the script runs.
 The form data is POSTed back to AM and the value of an input in the form, populated by the client-side script,  will become available to the server side.
         * For asynchronous JavaScript, you will need to delay auto-submission of the form, and submit it manually when the asynchronous call is completed.
     * `Server-side Authentication`:
+        * [Authentication API Functionality](https://backstage.forgerock.com/docs/am/6.5/dev-guide/#scripting-api-authn) describes how to access:
-        * The `requestData` object provides access to the Request data.
+            * The client-side script data.
-        * The `idRepository` object provides access to Profile data.
+            * The request data.
+            * The identity's profile.
-        * The `authState` object value determines outcome of a scripted authentication module.
-The outcome can be either `SUCCESS` or `FAILURE`.
+            * The authentication state object, `authState`.
+The value assigned to this object determines outcome of a scripted authentication module.
+The outcome can set to `SUCCESS` or `FAILURE` constants.

-    You can read about setting up a custom scripted module in [Using Server-side Authentication Scripts in Authentication Modules](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#sec-scripted-auth-module) and [Device ID (Match) Authentication Module](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#device-id-match-hints) provides an example of using a pair of client-side and server-side scripts.
+    [Using Server-side Authentication Scripts in Authentication Modules](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#sec-scripted-auth-module) and [Device ID (Match) Authentication Module](https://backstage.forgerock.com/docs/am/6.5/authentication-guide/index.html#device-id-match-hints) examples provide detailed instructions for setting up a scripted authentication module.

-    Scripts can be created and managed in AM console under Realms > _Realm Name_ > Scripts.
+    The scripts can be created and managed in AM console under Realms > _Realm Name_ > Scripts.

-    A Scripted Module - Client Side script—that loads an external library, makes a call to an external service, and obtains the client's IP—might look like the following:
+    A script of the `Client-side Authentication` type that loads an external library, makes a call to an external service, and obtains the client's IP might look like the following:

     ```javascript
     var script = document.createElement('script'); // 1